Content

 • Beta-blockers.
 Beta-blockers block the effects of adrenaline in the body, allowing the heart rate and blood pressure to remain steady and helping individuals feel calm.
 Inderal is the most widely used beta-blocker for this purpose.

 • Benzodiazepines.
 They work by increasing the activity of GABA, a neurotransmitter that helps to calm the nervous system.
 They are used to manage panic attacks caused by phobias.
-Xanax and Klonopin are the main drugs in this class.
+Xanax, Ativan and Klonopin are the main medications in this class.

-Conquer your fears and get back to living life to the fullest with the help of an effective treatment plan developed by a qualified therapist.
+Conquer your fears and return to living life to the fullest with the help of an effective treatment plan developed by a qualified therapist.

 Final Thoughts